 2) Everyone knows if you say "hey" instead of "heyyyy" you're kinda angry at the person you're talking to.
 Is The Innanet Ruining Teh English Language???

 Language is shaped by the medium it has to move through, and today "the internet is no longer this special place you go to," Baron points out, "It's where we live our lives, for better or worse."
-As the technology matures, so does the online language we use to express ourselves.
+As the technology matures, so does the online language we use to express ourselves.3) GAH HATE EMAILS LIKE THIS ONE.

 Being accepted to our program means that a writer’s content has the opportunity to improve our site metrics instantly.
 We understand how important it is to our business model to expand our online presence by publishing an obscene number of posts to compete with numerous outlets that waste money on editors, like Jezebel.
-We hope that Listicle can become like one of those outlets, only more profitable because we’ll never pay anyone!
+We hope that Listicle can become like one of those outlets, only more profitable because we’ll never pay anyone!4) I wrote this; but is still pretty good and worth a read if you want something about books and long distance and feelings. *smiley face* An Open Letter From India To the Girl with the Dragon Tattoo.

 I have a dragon tattoo too, by the way.
 It represents a folly of youth, a small curled up dragon ‒ like a seahorse with wings ‒ sits on my left hip.
 At the time it was supposed to be my totem, my fire and brimstone amulet, my ward against evil.
 As time went by though, I forgot about it, except maybe when I caught sight of it in a shower or something, then I’d think, “Oh yeah, I have a tattoo.”

-5) Urgh, even the Jaipur Lit Fest (which is ongoing, and no, I didn't attend this year) is becoming super politicised
+5) Urgh, even the Jaipur Lit Fest (which is ongoing, and no, I didn't attend this year) is becoming super politicised.

 It is possible that Malhotra does not endorse what Tariyal has done, in which case it would be good to hear him publicly say so at Jaipur.
 Perhaps “serious intellectuals” would like to ask him about his stance on books whose content he opposes.
 Does he support banning them?
 Does he support legal action against books, based on laws that impinge on the freedom of expression and free debate?
 Does he endorse the kind of objections Batra had to Doniger’s book—including objecting to the naked Gopis shown with Krishna on the cover—even though such depictions have been a staple of Indian art?